ychanc2104/Python_for_Lab/README.md

   **2.Norm of gradient converge to zero.**

-  Secondly, use custom-built gradient descent to find
+  Secondly, use custom-built gradient descent to find change-points.

-  Norm of gradient of each iteration shown below,
+  The norm of gradient of each iteration are shown below,

   ![images][113]

-  Fitting results shown below,
+  Fitting results are shown below,

   ![images][114]